Psalm 143: Catholic Church

-In the Benedictine tradition, Benedict of Nursia selected Psalm 142 (143) to be sung on Saturdays at the Office for Lauds (Chapter XIII) after Psalm 51.
+In the Benedictine tradition, Benedict of Nursia selected the psalm to be sung on Saturdays at the Office for Lauds (Chapter XIII) after Psalm 51.
 A number of monasteries still preserve this tradition.

-Psalm 143 is recited on the fourth Thursday of the four weekly cycle of liturgical prayers at Lauds (Morning Prayer) in the Liturgy of the Hours, and every Tuesday night at compline (Night Prayer).
+Psalm 143 is recited on the fourth Thursday of the four weekly cycles of liturgical prayers at Lauds (Morning Prayer) in the Liturgy of the Hours, and every Tuesday night at compline (night prayer).

-Orthodox Church
+Eastern Orthodox Church

-This psalm is read at every Orthros, Paraklesis, Salutations to the Virgin Mary, and Holy Unction service.
+This psalm is read at every Orthros, Paraklesis, salutations to the Virgin Mary, and Holy Unction service.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the 29th day of the month, as well as at Evensong on Ash Wednesday.